 - Stretching of ligaments with resulting instability (gradual)

 - Infection (0.5% risk)

-The good news is that re-do or REVISION Total Knee Replacement has excellent results as well.
-This is why younger patients are choosing to get their knees fixed sooner.
-I often say “the next ten years of your life are your best ten years”, and so I am usually optimistic that total knee replacement is the best option for disabling knee arthritis.
+The good news is that re-do or REVISION Total Knee Replacement can have excellent results as well.
+This is why many younger patients are choosing to get their knees fixed sooner.
+Some people say “the next ten years of your life are your best ten years”, and so total knee replacement can sometimes be the best option available for disabling knee arthritis.